dminischetti/dminischetti.github.io/content/posts/changing-my-mind-doesnt-make-me-weakit-makes-me-smarter.md

 ---
-title: "Changing My Mind Doesn’t Make Me Weak—It Makes Me Smarter"
+title: "Why Changing Your Mind is a Sign of Intelligence, Not Weakness"
 date: 2024-11-01T00:00:00
 description: "Changing your mind isn’t a weakness—it’s growth.
 Discover why evolving your perspective makes you smarter and more adaptable."
 tags: ["critical thinking", "mental agility", "mindset", "personal growth", "self-awareness"]